 how he or she spends the day.

-Come back on AUGUST 1st to read how SEAN HILL spends his days.
+Come back on AUGUST 1st to read how VIVIAN GIBSON spends her days.